-Ordinary and necessary expenses related to interpreting and translating services, including accommodations ordinary and necessary expenses related to interpreting and translating services are reimbursable.
+Ordinary and necessary expenses related to interpreting and translating services, including accommodations, are reimbursable.
 For events held in House Office Buildings, contact the Office of Congressional Accessibility Services at x44048.

 Late Fees

 Ordinary and necessary fees related to late payments incurred beyond the control of the Member are reimbursable.